 STEVE GSCHMEISSNER / SCIENCE PHOTO LIBRARY STEVE GSCHMEISSNER / SCIENCE PHOTO LIBRARY

 Fat cell.
-Coloured scanning electron micrograph (SEM) of a fat cell (adipocyte, round, centre) in adipose tissue.
-Surrounding fat cells and strands of supportive connective tissue are also seen.
-Adipocytes are among the largest cells in the human body, each cell being 100 to 120 microns in diameter.
-Almost the entire volume of each fat cell consists of a single lipid (fat or oil) droplet.
-Adipose tissue forms an insulating layer under the skin, storing energy in the form of fat, which is obtained from food.
+Coloured scanning electron micrograph (SEM) of a fat-storing cell (adipocyte).
+Fat cells are one of the largest cell types in the human body, each cell being 100 to 120 microns in diameter.
+Almost the entire volume of a fat cell consists of a single lipid (fat or oil) droplet.
+Fat cells and their supporting connective tissue (surrounding the cell), make up fat tissue.
+Fat tissue forms an insulating layer under the skin, storing energy in the form of fat created from excess food.
+Magnification: x 620.

 Model release not required.
 Property release not required.